toricls/votingapp/README.md

 - Give this service a name
 - In the `Security` section select the `votingapp-role` IAM role created by the `preparation.sh` script

 Please note that the `apprunner.yaml` configuration file set the `DDB_AWS_REGION` variable to `us-east-1`.
-If your DDB table is in another region (and/or if you opted to create a table with a different name) please change/add the variables values accordingly in the file.
+If your DynamoDB table is in another region (and/or if you opted to create a table with a different name) please change/add the variables values accordingly in the file.

 #### Other deployments